frconor-ebook/meditations/_posts/2025-02-26-the-anniversary-of-the-election-of-don-fernando-ocáriz-as-the-prelate-of-opus-dei.md

 ---
 layout: homily
-title: "The Anniversary of the Election of Don Fernando Ocáriz as the"
+title: "The Anniversary of the Election of Don Fernando Ocáriz as the Prelate of Opus Dei"
 ---

 By Fr.
 Conor Donnelly